dwighthouse/onfontready/README.md

 ## Future Plans
 * Add ES module support once tooling becomes realistic.
 * Produce a new modern version specifically for browsers with ES6 (ES2015) native support as the world switches to those browsers.
+* Make note about the upcoming [font-display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) feature, which can aleviate the need for much of `onfontready` in very new browsers.
 * Add support for [ResizeObserver](https://developers.google.com/web/updates/2016/10/resizeobserver)-based detection when it becomes more widely supported, using the iframe resize method as the fallback.
+* Investigate source-code permutation techniques to generate the smallest possible compressed sizes by mere rearrangement of order-independent code and alternate equivalent structures.